caston1981/ELM11-Citrus-Doom/INFO.md

 # Data Storage

-All asset data is stored as packeted numbers in property text boxes within the vehicle's microcontroller.
-Each text box stores a maximum of 8192 characters/bytes, with the overal vehicle size limit of 8MB effectively capping the number of text boxes.
+All asset data is initially stored as packeted numbers in property text boxes within the vehicle's microcontroller, and is loaded into the variable M. Each text box stores a maximum of 8192 characters/bytes, with the overal vehicle size limit of 8MB effectively capping the number of text boxes.
+The text from a text box can be read with property.getText("box name")

+Numbers were stored as comma separated values, but to save space the commas have been removed.
 The end of each number is denoted by a matching letter (e.g. 15 would be written as 1E, 1 would be written as A), but for readability commas will be used here.
 Packets have a 3 number header:

 1. Position in (M)emory to insert the chunks
 2. Length of each chunk